 There are approximately 20 Memory Cafés operating in metropolitan Perth and five in regional WA.
-There is currently one Memory Café within the City of Joondalup specifically for people living with younger onset dementia.
+There is currently one Memory Café just outside of the City of Joondalup specifically for people living with younger onset dementia.
 It is managed by the Younger Onset Dementia Support and Social Network (founded in 2017) at Waldeck's Lakeview Café in Kingsley.